 After coming to the United Kingdom, early Sylhetti Bengali were negligent of their religious duties.
 However, after World War II, a new generation of more religious Sylhetti arrived.
 Many joined the political or religious organizations, clubs and leagues that began, mainly in London and Birmingham.

 The opening of a Muslim University in the UK increased the number of devout Sylhetti Bengali Muslims.
-Today, there are 1,800 mosques and 3,000 Islamic schools in England alone.

 Despite the abundance of Christians and churches in the United Kingdom, the Sylhetti Bengali remain virtually unreached with the Gospel. few of the Sylhetti in the UK have become Christians.